Trump and Biden hit unlikely battleground state of Minnesota

 Ken Martin, chairman of the Minnesota Democratic-Farmer-Labor Party, said that while Biden isn’t likely to carry the congressional district that includes Duluth, he might be able to pick up enough support there to deny Trump the votes he needs to win statewide.

-“If your opponent is on the ropes or on the ground, you don’t get up,” Martin said.
+“If your opponent is on the ropes or on the ground,” Martin said “you don’t let them get up.”